-Duties performed by the Remuneration Committee during the year ended 31 December 2022 include, among other things, the following:
+Duties performed by the Remuneration Committee during the year ended 31 December 2023 include, among other things, the following:

-- reviewed the remuneration report for the year ended 31 December 2021; - reviewed the target achievement and remuneration structure of the Directors, Executive Committee and Senior Management for the year ended 31 December 2021 and 2022, as applicable; - reviewed the remuneration of certain Directors in accordance with the extension of their Director Service Contracts, having taken into account their commitment and contribution to the Board and respective Board Committees in the preceding years and the prevailing market reference rates; - recommended the grant of restricted stock units and locked-up shares under the Share-Based Compensation Plan to the Chief Executive Officer and other eligible employees of the Group in March 2022, after taking into account their achievement of targets for the preceding year and other recommendations from Senior Management pursuant to its plan rules and the Terms of Reference for the Remuneration Committee; - recommended the grant of restricted stock units under the New Restricted Stock Units Plan to certain Directors and other eligible employees of the Group in December 2022, after taking into account their alignment with the Group's key strategic objectives and prior achievements pursuant to its plan rules and the Terms of Reference for the Remuneration Committee; and - recommended the grant of restricted stock units under the People Bet Plan to certain eligible employees of the Group in December 2022, after taking into account the prior achievements and assessment for future development of the selected employees pursuant to its plan rules and the Terms of Reference for the Remuneration Committee.
+- reviewed the remuneration report for the year ended 31 December 2023; - reviewed the target achievement and remuneration structure of the Directors, Executive Committee and Senior Management for the year ended 31 December 2022 and 2023, as applicable; - reviewed the remuneration of certain Directors in accordance with the extension of their Director Service Contracts, having taken into account their commitment and contribution to the Board and respective Board Committees in the preceding years and the prevailing market reference rates; - recommended the grant of restricted stock units and locked-up shares under the Share-Based Compensation Plan to the Chief Executive Officer and other eligible employees of the Group in March 2023, after taking into account their achievement of targets for the preceding year and other recommendations from Senior Management pursuant to its plan rules and the Terms of Reference for the Remuneration Committee.
+Please refer to the "Report of the Directors Share Award Schemes" section of this Annual Report for further details; - recommended the grant of restricted stock units under the New Restricted Stock Units Plan to certain Directors and other eligible employees of the Group in December 2023, after taking into account their alignment with the Group's key strategic objectives and prior achievements pursuant to its plan rules and the Terms of Reference for the Remuneration Committee.
+Please refer to the "Report of the Directors Share Award Schemes" section of this Annual Report for further details; and - reviewed the amendment to its Terms of Reference in accordance with the updated Listing Rules.